element-plus/element-plus/docs/en-US/component/input-tag.md

 :::

-## Trigger
+## Custom Trigger

-You can customize the key to trigger the input tag.
-The default is the Enter key.
+You can customize the key used to trigger the input tag.
+The default key is Enter.

 :::demo